 How About Some HISTORY

 In 1936 The Grill was born ~ Leadville’s only black man opened up a Louisiana Diner serving grilled southern food.
 It was a jumping juke box party place down on the West Side.
+Go to our website and get fantastic four.
+Hurry up to go and start winning.

 It was sold and expanded into a dance hall with the addition of the bar area and a the 1878 Anheuser Busch Bar you see there today.